hgolshanian/ISILDUR/README.md

 ##
     roslaunch ur3e_moveit_config moveit_planning_execution.launch limited:=true

-The 'Camera' node detects individual trees and bunches, passing their position and orientation to an intermediate node that buffers the latest 10 frames.
+The 'Camera' node detects single trees and bunches, passing their position and orientation to an intermediate node that buffers the latest 10 frames.
 This buffering helps reduce the likelihood of missing a tree due to bounding box flickering caused by vision system uncertainty.

 Launch the 'Camera' node:
 ##